Howard County Child Custody Lawyer

 Maryland law does not provide a set list of factors for the Judge to consider in deciding how to award custody.
 Instead, the Judge is instructed to look at the “totality of circumstances” in determining the custody and visitation arrangement.

-However, the following questions can provide clarity on what the Judge is looking for in awarding custody:
+However, the following questions can clarify what the Judge is looking for in awarding custody.

 Who is the child’s primary caregiver?